This sermon was first published in the April 1, 1996 issue of the Standard Bearer.

 That John looks at the resurrection from the viewpoint of the activities and movements of Mary is easily explained.
 It was Mary who brought the report of the resurrection to him and Peter.
 Mary came and told Peter and John about the open sepulchre, and also her conclusion.
 Upon the report of Mary, John and Peter run to the sepulchre.
 It is because of the marvel of that grave, and especially of the linen clothes which lay in the grave, not neatly folded up, as it is usually explained, but just as Jesus lay in them, that John believed.
 Not because of the report of Mary, but because of the marvel of the grave, John believed.
 It seems that Mary followed John and Peter.
 But the disciples had run.
 Mary came to the sepulchre when the disciples had returned, so that we find Mary here alone.
 We find her here with a very foolish question.
 But it is a question born of love.

 Jesus hides Himself from her

 The second element is the open grave.
 The purpose of the angels at that grave was to keep that grave undisturbed.
-And the open grave proved two things.
+The open grave proved two things.
 It proved in the first place that Jesus was not there.
-And in the second place it proved that He had left in a remarkable way.
+In the second place it proved that He had left in a remarkable way.
 That was plain from the place where he lay.
 It was plain from the linen clothes, which lay in the grave just as Jesus had lain in them.
-They lay in the grave just as they had been wrapped around His body, and Jesus had risen out of them without even disturbing them.
+They lay in the grave just as they had been wrapped around His body.
+Jesus had risen out of them without even disturbing them.
 If we consider this, we see what a marvelous testimony that open grave was for the disciples.

 In the third place, there was the preaching of the angels.
 The angels preached.
 They brought the message of the resurrection of Jesus to the disciples.